 We have historically paid dividends on our common stock.
 All dividend distributions are authorized by our board of directors, in its discretion, and will depend on such items as our REIT taxable income, financial condition, maintenance of REIT status, and other factors that the board of directors may deem relevant from time to time.
 The holders of our common stock share proportionally on a per share basis in all declared dividends on our common stock.
-Dividends cannot be paid on our common stock unless we have paid full cumulative dividends on all classes of our preferred stock.
-We have paid full cumulative dividends on all classes of issuance through December 31, 2023.
+Dividends cannot be paid on our common stock unless we have paid full cumulative dividends on all classes of our preferred stock from the respective dates of issuance through December 31, 2023.
 We intend to continue to pay quarterly dividends on our common stock and to distribute to our common stockholders as dividends 100% of our REIT taxable income, on an annual basis.